Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Experiment

 \subsubsection{\textbf{Baselines}}

 As the GITS scenario is a new task, there are few suitable baselines.
-We compare our overall performance with two heuristic planning baselines and a vanilla RL-based method: \begin{itemize}[leftmargin=*] \item \textbf{KNN} \cite{infsci18-learningpath}.
+We compare our overall performance with two unsupervised planning baselines (KNN and Greedy), two offline supervised learning baselines (DKT and EKT), and two RL-based methods (DQN and PDDDQN): \begin{itemize} \item \textbf{KNN} \cite{infsci18-learningpath}.
 The agent selects the action based on the nearest cosine distance of the candidate action and the user embeddings. \citet{infsci18-learningpath} use KNN to conduct the collaborative filtering for learning path recommendation. \item \textbf{Greedy}.
 The agent randomly selects the exercise that is related to the target concept to tutor.
+After the user comprehends an exercise, the agent will assess the mastery of the target concept. \item \textbf{DKT} \cite{dkt} and \textbf{EKT} \cite{ekt}.
+The agent selects the exercise to tutor based on the user's knowledge level predicted by a knowledge tracing model trained on the student-exercise interaction history data, including DKT and EKT.
 After the user comprehends an exercise, the agent will assess the mastery of the target concept. \item \textbf{DQN} \cite{nature-dqn}.
-The agent selects the action based on the Q-value computed by DQN trained on the same RL process as \texttt{PAI}. \end{itemize}
+The agent selects the action based on the Q-value computed by DQN trained on the same RL process as \texttt{PAI}.
+We further compare to an advanced DQN, incorporating double DQN \cite{aaai16-doubledqn}, dueling network \cite{icml16-dueling}, and prioritized experience replay \cite{iclr16-per}, namely \textbf{Prioritized Dueling Double DQN (PDDDQN)}. \end{itemize}